 Timpani plus 1 percussionist

-- All solo parts must be performed from memory. - Preliminaries: 10 (ten) minute time limit.
-Cuts are permissible when carefully worked out ahead of time. - Finals: Entire Work must be prepared.
-Judges will decide which parts to hear.
+- All solo parts must be performed from memory. - Semi-Finals: 10 (ten) minute time limit.
+Cuts are permissible when carefully worked out ahead of time. - Finals: The same 10 minute selection from the preliminary round will be performed.

 Dates